Shirajuki/cuddly-journey/README.md

 # [WIP] Hardcoded Subtitles to SRT

-Creates an [SRT](https://www.matroska.org/technical/subtitles.html#srt-subtitles) file from a video file that has hardcoded subtitles.
+An all-in-one tool for video subbing and dubbing.
+Done by creating an [SRT](https://www.matroska.org/technical/subtitles.html#srt-subtitles) file from a given video file that has hardcoded subtitles, finally generating an audio dub on the extracted subtitle.

-The script relies on [Tesseract](https://github.com/tesseract-ocr/tesseract) for the optical character recognition.
+The scripts relies on [Tesseract](https://github.com/tesseract-ocr/tesseract) for the optical character recognition, and FFmpeg for parsing and converting audio/video files.

 ## Features (TODOs)